mohitgaur1272/k8s/README.md

 # k8s
-go youy name space and see all
+go your name space and see all
 ```
 kubectl config set-context --current --namespace=newspace
 kubectl get all
 ```

-if you want to chnage image from yout terminal so use this command
+if you want to change image from your terminal so use this command
 ```
  sudo sed -i 's|<old-image-name-with-tag>|<new-image-name-with-tag>|g' <your-yaml-file.yaml>
 ```